GilleM/Kilbronogue_trip/README.md

 To test phone responsiveness of each page, I  used [Mobile friendly Test](https://search.google.com/test/mobile-friendly).
-All the three pages passed the test which can be checked by clicking on the following links: [Home page](https://search.google.com/test/mobile-friendly?id=HAcf9Qzh05MQltbkZByFNw), [Gallery page](https://search.google.com/test/mobile-friendly?id=zG1pGL1AnIlVCmg_60pdeA) and [Accommodation page](https://search.google.com/test/mobile-friendly?id=z5TcQNYJ91LtQ_hYvbzB1A)
+All three of the pages passed the test which can be checked by clicking on the following links: [Home page](https://search.google.com/test/mobile-friendly?id=HAcf9Qzh05MQltbkZByFNw), [Gallery page](https://search.google.com/test/mobile-friendly?id=zG1pGL1AnIlVCmg_60pdeA) and [Accommodation page](https://search.google.com/test/mobile-friendly?id=z5TcQNYJ91LtQ_hYvbzB1A)